Succeeding with Comply

 Install Tanium Client Management and Tanium Endpoint Configuration.
 See Tanium Client Management User Guide: Installing.

 Import the Comply board from the Trends initial gallery.
 See Tanium Trends User Guide: Importing the initial gallery.
 If you installed Trends using the Apply Tanium recommended configurations option, the Comply board is automatically imported after the Comply service account is configured.

 Create computer groups for use in reports that include your supported Windows, macOS, Linux, AIX, and Solaris endpoints.
 See Tanium Console User Guide: Create computer groups.

 Configure the Comply service account.
 See Configure the service account.

-If you install Comply using the Apply Tanium recommended configurations option, the service account is automatically set to the account that you used to install Comply.
+If you install Comply using Tanium Recommended Installation workflow, the service account is automatically set to the account that you used to install Comply.